Clayton Christensen, who sadly passed away in January last year, pioneered the fields of management and innovation.

 Return on Invested Capital = NOPAT / Invested Capital

-Notice that neither the numerator nor denominator of the formula is standard measures, meaning we won’t find them on any standard financial statement.
+Notice that neither the numerator nor denominator of the formula are standard measures, meaning we won’t find them on any standard financial statement.
 We have to figure them out ourselves.
 This is where fundamental analysis comes in handy.

 We will dig into the details of the formula in a few minutes, but for now, it’s just important to understand what the two measures mean.